Snus: Differences with other oral tobacco products

 This Algerian product is a moist tobacco similar to Scandinavian snus in many respects.
+Scientific literature describes Chemma as an oral moist snuff used in Algeria, prepared from ground tobacco mixed with inorganic salts or other plant materials.
 Outside of Algeria, it is most widely known as "Makla", a name that originates from the Algerian brand "Makla El Hilal", which first produced this type of smokeless tobacco during the French colonization.
 It is placed in the upper lip in a manner similar to snus; it differs in that it is more finely ground and has an even higher nicotine content and pH level.
+In a 2023 analysis of 27 Algerian smokeless-tobacco samples, total nicotine in manufactured products was reported at 3.9 to 12.6mg/g dry weight.
 Sales within the European Union are legal due to its classification as a chewing tobacco.
 Its safety in comparison to snus has not been studied sufficiently.